psnider/obsolete-people-service/README.md

 # A People Micro-Service based on Seneca

-This is a work in progress, as I try to learn and use seneca.
+This is a work in progress.
+All comments are welcome!
+Once this template is finished, it should be easily modified to make a new service.

+This micro-service:
+- [x] Uses TypeScript for both front-end and back-end code.
+- [x] Uses gulp for (automated) building and testing.
+- [x] Uses the seneca micro-service framework on the server.
-I chose seneca because it separates the business logic from database and transport, making it easier to test, maintain, and configure.
+*seneca* separates the business logic from databases and transports, making it easier to test, maintain, and configure.

-I'm building a non-trivial People micro-service that:
-- [x] uses the seneca micro-service framework on the server
-- [x] uses an angular.js service on the client
+- [x] Uses angular.js on the client.
+*Angular* is the most popular SPA framework.
+This project will be upgraded to Angular2 soon.
-- [x] uses best-practices testing for server, client, and end-to-end
+- [x] Uses best-practices testing for server, client, and end-to-end.
+Uses mocha for the server, karma for the client, and protractor for end-to-end.
 - [ ] has a simple web UI using angular.js
-- [ ] stores its data in mongodb
+- [ ] stores its data in mongodb.

-I'm working on the angular UI next... and all comments are welcome!
+*mongodb* is schema-less, and easy for development.

 ## People Service

-The main server logic is in the *seneca* plugin [src/ts/people-plugin.ts](src/ts/people-plugin.ts), which is contained in the People service.
+The main server logic is in the *seneca* plugin [src/server/ts/people-plugin.ts](src/server/ts/people-plugin.ts), which is contained in the People service.

 The People service consists of three parts:
-- A People service  .
+- A People service
 This takes a JSON request, looks up a Person from their ID, and returns it.
 - A seneca adaptor for an in-memory database (seneca-mem-store).
 - A Web API proxy for the People service